 Achieve a jobs-housing balance in the city by expanding job opportunities that match the skills of residents, providing living-wage jobs and affordable housing, and encouraging new work models such as working from home or coworking.

+Incentivize employing local residents, contractors and service providers.

 Preserve resources, adapt to climate change, and equitably foster a sustainable and resilient community in which today’s needs do not compromise the ability of the community to meet its future needs.

 Use the Climate Emergency Framework to guide policy and both near- and long-term action to avoid catastrophic climate change.